-The office staff will ensure risk assessments are completed by staff leading day trips or residential stays.
-A Risk Assessment Policy will be developed.
+The office staff will ensure risk assessments are completed by staff leading day trips or residential stays in line with the Risk Assessment Policy.

 8. Slips and trips

 In line with HSE guidance, control measures are in place to effectively control slip and trip risks.
 The school utilises the following procedure: